Why Winter Camping in Ontario Is Awesome

 Snowshoes for rent at Algonquin Provincial Park

-The Visitor Centre is open daily for bird watching, book purchasing and has world-class exhibits on Algonquin Provincial Park’s natural and human history.
+The Visitor Centre is open daily for bird watching, and book purchasing and has world-class exhibits on Algonquin Provincial Park’s natural and human history.
 During any season, the Visitor Centre at Algonquin Provincial Park is worth a visit.
 Be sure to check out and read here all you can explore: Algonquin Provincial Park Visitor Centre; behind the scenes

 How’s The Wifi Out There?